Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Example

-See an end to end example below of setting up the Eppo Node client and logging events to the console.
+See an end-to-end example below of setting up the Eppo Node client and logging events to the console.

 ```javascript
 // Import Eppo's assignment logger interface and client initializer